SWRPG-Capstone/swrpg-be/README.md

 <!-- ABOUT THE PROJECT -->
 ## About This Project
+PLAYERS OF TABLETOP STAR WARS RPG, REJOICE! ---NAME TO BE UPDATED --- is an accompanying app that helps keep track of your character stats and calculates your dice rolls all in one place!

-This is the backend repository for the Star Wars RPG.
-It is responsible
+This is the backend repository for Star Wars RPG.
+It is responsible for sending API responses to our [frontend application](https://github.com/SWRPG-Capstone/swrpg-fe).

 #### Versions